 - 1-2 fruity tea bags Celestial Seasonings Peach Passion is our fave

 - 1 black tea bag or green or mint tea

 - ¼ cup honey or sugar no honey for babies!!

 - 2 fat pinches sea salt

-- In a 2 quart canning jar or other heat proof container, place the tea bags.
+- In a 2 quart canning jar or other heat proof container, place tea bags, salt, lemon juice, and honey.

-- Pour in boiling water up to the 1 qt mark.
+- Add hot tap water to the 1 quart mark.

 - Remove the tea bags.

-- Fill the remainder of the jar with ice or refrigerate until it's chilled.
+- Fill the remainder of the jar with cold water and pop in the fridge until chilled through.

 - If using loose leaf tea, 1 teaspoon equals on tea bag on average.
 If it's coarse/bulky loose leaf, double the amount used.
 (Like hibiscus is bulky vs. my black tea is a more fine chop.)